Swissnetizen/sam-eagerlist/README.md

-# About
+# sam-eagerlist

-This repo is an X-Tag custom web-component stub that can be used as a starting point when building new elements.
-It provides that basic tools and grunt tasks to get started.
+This sam-eagerlist is a component to simplyfy creating small lists.

 # Dev Setup